A Kernel Theory of Modern Data Augmentation

-Suppose that the applied augmentations are ``local'' in the sense that they don't significantly modify the feature map $\phi$.
-Using the first-order Taylor approximation, we can expand each term around any point $\phi_0$ that doesn't depend on $z_i$: \iftoggle{arxiv}{
+We begin by showing that, to first order, objective~\eqref{eq:augmented_objective} can be approximated by a term that computes the average augmented feature of each data point.
+In particular, suppose that the applied augmentations are ``local'' in the sense that they do not significantly modify the feature map $\phi$.
+Using the first-order Taylor approximation, we can expand each term around any point $\phi_0$ that does not depend on $t_i$: \iftoggle{arxiv}{

 }{